HHorsley/cis196_hh/hh_app/README.txt

 The Heroku page: http://frozen-fjord-4579.herokuapp.com/

 --
+(10/15)
+ISSUES: Couldn't get the views to link to the bootstrap file in my asset directory so I had to use a cdn.
+Would like to figure out what was happening there though.
+Also, I don't think the password confirmation password is working so I'd like to sort that out (though it didn't seem it was required to be working for this homework if I had enough others)

+WHAT I DID: I added both application styling and homepage styling.
+Also added over 5 validators between the user and course models.

+--
 (10/8)
 ISSUES: Had significant issues with making my "course" model belong to the "user" model.
 This was ultimately resolved with some db/migration stuff but took a while.
 I also had a lot of typos to sort out.